 At the Hamilton Farm Bureau cooperative in southwest Michigan, a 50-ton truck is taking in a load of grain that will go to feed cattle.

-Between 20 to 25 semi trucks a day roll in and out of the co-op.
+Between 20 and 25 semi trucks roll in and out of the co-op each day.
 It also sells fertilizer and propane gas, packages and ships eggs, and helps farmers market what they raise.